-dash\navigate (self, target, timeout=-1, ret=None, sticky=0)

-Forces all connected Dashboards to navigate to a new URL.
+dash\navigate (self, target, timeout=-1, ret=None, sticky=0, deviceid=None, dashid=None) Forces all connected Dashboards to navigate to a new URL.

 - target (str) Name of the new Dashboard to navigate to (e.g., /SensorPanel).
 Note that this value is not a URL. - timeout (int) Length of time to stay on the new dashboard before returning to the original.
 This argument is optional and if not specified, the navigation will be permanent.
 Note that if there is a click or touch on the new panel before the timeout expires, the timeout will be cancelled. - ret (str) Dashboard to return to after the timeout has elapsed. - sticky (int) Specifies whether or not to return to the original dashboard after it has been clicked on.
 The default behavior (sticky=0) is to remain on the new dashboard if clicked, or return to the original otherwise.
-By using a different value (sticky= 5), clicking the dashboard will extend the amount of time (in seconds), but it will return to the original dashboard after a period of inactivity equal to timeout.
+By using a different value (sticky= 5), clicking the dashboard will extend the amount of time (in seconds), but it will return to the original dashboard after a period of inactivity equal to timeout. - deviceid (str) If set, only the device which has the same deviceid will navigate.